Pablo-Merino/citadel/Readme.md

 end
 ```

-Then just run `./bin/citadel <path of the config file>`.
+Then `bundle install` and run `./bin/citadel <path of the config file>`.
 This will launch the Citadel core and a Sinatra web app, acessible on `0.0.0.0:8080`.

 Author
 ======